2020 Atlantic hurricane season: Retirement

 On March 17, 2021, during the joint 42nd and 43rd Sessions of the RA IV Hurricane Committee, the World Meteorological Organization (WMO) retired the name Laura, meaning it will not be used again in the North Atlantic basin.
 Laura was replaced with Leah, which will first appear on the 2026 season list.
 The Greek letters Eta and Iota were also retired.
 The WMO also decided to discontinue use of the Greek alphabet as an auxiliary list.
 A new supplemental list consisting of 21 given names was put in its place beginning with the 2021 season.

-The WMO did not retire the names of several 2020 hurricanes that caused extensive damage, specifically: Isaias, Sally, Delta and Zeta.
-This made Sally, the most destructive of the four, with a damage total of around $7.3 billion (2020 USD), the most expensive non-retired North Atlantic hurricane on record.
+The WMO did not retire the names of several 2020 hurricanes that caused extensive damage, specifically Isaias, Sally, Delta and Zeta.
+This made Sally, the most destructive of the four, with a damage total of around $7.3 billion (2020 USD), the costliest non-retired North Atlantic hurricane on record.

 Season effects

 This is a table of all of the tropical cyclones that formed in the 2020 Atlantic hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2020 USD.